ganttArt/color-shift-gif/README.md

 ## Potential upcoming updates

 - Control speed of color change
-- Images with transparency maintain transparency
-- Caching for rgb to hsv and back process
+- Caching for rgb to hsv and back to rgb process
-- start program script
+- Command line argument for image file selected